 In manufacturing, precision and efficiency are critical.
 Two technologies are currently at the forefront: CNC machining and injection molding.
 Each technology possesses unique advantages to meet the needs of different industries.
 CNC machining offers unmatched precision for custom parts made from many materials.
 Injection molding provides the efficiency needed for high-volume plastic production.
-As a professional CNC machining service provider in China, Yonglihao Machinery will take you through the differences between these two technologies to help you better choose the right machining process.
+As a rapid prototype design company, Yonglihao Machinery will take you through the differences between these two technologies to help you better choose the right machining process.

 Table of Contents